Dean of Arts & Humanities

 Greece trip leader

-Dr. Vonder Bruegge frequently takes members of the Honors Program on summer trips to Greece, a journey he based upon a Harvard course that gave him memorable experiences in that country.
-In 2019, he was recognized as an official tour guide by the Greek Ministry of Culture.
+Every other summer, Dr. Vonder Bruegge takes Honors Program students on a trip to Greece, a program he based upon a Harvard course that gave him memorable experiences in that country.

 Archaeologist